-You may be required to use crutches for a period of time to protect the operated foot / ankle.
-You will be shown how to use crutches safely, or another walking aid if crutches are not appropriate.
+You may be required to use crutches or an alternative walking aid for a period of time to protect the operated foot and ankle.
+You will be shown how to use the crutches safely, or another walking aid if crutches are not appropriate.
 Below illustrates how to go up and down stairs safely with crutches taking partial weight through the operated foot.
-Some procedures will require you to take 'Partial' weight through the operated foot initially, whereas some will require you to take weight through the 'Heel' of the operated foot, and some will require you to take 'No' weight through the operated foot initially.
-The amount of weight to take through the operated foot, and for how long to do this, will depend on the type of surgery you have had.
-You will be advised by your surgeon and shown how to safely do this by a member of the Physiotherapy team.
+Some procedures will require you to take Partial weight through he operated foot initially, whereas some will require you to take weight through the Heel of the operated foot and some will require you to take No weight through the operated foot initially.
+The amount of weight to take through the operated foot and for how long to do this, will depend on the type of surgery you had.
+You will be advised by your surgeon and shown how to do this safely by a member of the physiotherapy team.